svenkubiak/mangooio/docs/filters.md

 }
 ```

-`OriginFilter` compares the `Origin` header to a comma-separated list:
+`OriginFilter` compares the `Origin` header against a comma-separated list:

 ```yaml
 application:
   allowedOrigins: http://foo.example, http://bar.example
 ```

-A mismatch returns HTTP 403.
+A mismatch returns HTTP 403 rather than falling through to the controller.

 ## Global filter

 A global filter implements `OncePerRequestFilter` and is bound in `app.Module`.
-Only one global filter is supported.
+Only one is supported at a time, so if you need several concerns handled globally, compose them into a single filter implementation.

 ```java
 package filters;